ubuntu-mate/ubuntu-mate.org/blog/20191018-ubuntu-mate-eoan.md

 GNOME MPV doesn't offer the extensive array of preferences and options to users that VLC does, and instead ships sane defaults; only surfacing options where they make sense.
-GNOME MPV is GTK3 application whereas VLC uses Qt5. **GNOME MPV looks right at home in Ubuntu MATE which uses GTK3 throughout**.
+GNOME MPV is a GTK3 application whereas VLC uses Qt5. **GNOME MPV looks right at home in Ubuntu MATE which uses GTK3 throughout**.
-While we've done our best to coerce VLC to take hints from the GTK theme it has never been perfect.
+While we've done our best to coerce VLC to take hints from the GTK theme, it has never been perfect.
 Most importantly, **GNOME MPV is an excellent media player with the same broad media format support that VLC offers**.
-Ubuntu MATE 20.04 will ship Celluloid 🎞️ the new name for GNOME MPV.
+Ubuntu MATE 20.04 will ship Celluloid 🎞️, the new name for GNOME MPV.
 VLC will remain in the Software Boutique as a single click install for anyone who wants it.

 ## Magnus